-I think that, in our homeownership review that we're undertaking over the next eight to ten months, I think we will have a look at that because we have to figure out how to build capacity and support the growth of condos across the territory.
+In our homeownership review that we're undertaking over the next eight to ten months, I think we will have a look at that because we have to figure out how to build capacity and support the growth of condos across the territory.
 Thank you, Mr. Chairman.